TahaAhvazi/InstaPlusUi/README.md

-# instagram_clone
+#

-A new Flutter project.
+Custom instagram Ui

+A custom instagram Ui created with flutter !

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is an instagrma clone with custom ui

 A few resources to get you started if this is your first Flutter project: